+86 1510-529-7925 [email protected]

 DSCF9388-1024x683-1024x683 How to photograph graffiti

-This is going to be a small tutorial on shooting graffiti, based on my experience with shooting many graffiti artists at festivals or when they are working on the street.
+This will be a small tutorial on shooting graffiti, based on my experience shooting many graffiti artists at festivals or when they are working on the street.
 The actual photography part of shooting graffiti artists is easy, but dealing with graffiti artists is completely different.

 DSCF9388-1024x683-1024x683 How to photograph graffiti